statpascal/emul99/readme.md

 The first option requires the original ROM of the disk controller; using the config entries "fdc_dsr" and "fdc_dsk1" to "fdc_dsk3" up to three disk images (92160 bytes for SS/SD, 184320 bytes for DS/SD) can be loaded.
 It provides DSK1 through DSK3 devices.
+The following example shows a typical configuration.

+    fdc_dsr = ../roms/Disk.Bin
+    fdc_dsk1 = ../diskimages/test1.dsk
+    fdc_dsk2 = ../diskimages/test2.dsk
+    fdc_dsk3 = ../diskimages/test3.dsk

 To store files in a host system directory, the config entries "disksim_dsr" and "disksim_dir" need to be specified.
 The DSR in "roms/disksim.bin" provides DSK0 through DSK3.

+    disksim_dsr = ../roms/disksim.bin
+    disksim_dir = ../diskfiles

-It can be used together with the disk controller DSR: the host system DSR uses a higher CRU base resulting in only DSK0 targeting it (see e.g.  the example config file bin/exbasic.cfg).
+The host system DSR can be used together with the disk controller DSR: the latter one uses a lower CRU base resulting in only DSK0 pointing to the host directory (see e.g. the example config file bin/exbasic.cfg).
 File names containing slashes are modified to avoid directory traversal on the host.

-The host system DSR does not provide sector based access to the disk or individual files (only PAB based operations are supported); in particular it is not possible to get a directory listing.
+Note that the host system DSR does not provide sector based access to the disk or individual files (only PAB based operations are supported); in particular it is not possible to get a directory listing.